BethMwangi/temp_chart/README.md

  1. As a user I can fill in the form by city_name and temperature
  2. As a user I can view the temperature data in a line graph
- 3. plot charts from models
+ 3. plot charts from models, i.e, lin chart and pie chart
  4. plot data from models on the same axis

  # Dependencies